ranonrkm/HSDCNN/README.md

 # Introduction

-This repository contains the implementaion for **Hierarchically Self-Decomposing Networks**
+This repository contains the implementaion for **Taxonomy Driven Learning Of Semantic Hierarchy Of Classes** published in IEEE International Conference on Image Processing (ICIP), 2022.
+The link to the paper: https://ieeexplore.ieee.org/abstract/document/9898007

 ## Setup